 on top of each other as you progress.

-to lay the candle on
+eventually need to place the candle on

+it's side.
 When that time comes,

-dry before moving on.
+Let it dry before moving on.

 3: Go back to the top

-of the Holiday Candle, where you tied the
+of the Holiday Candle where you tied the

 first Crown knot.

-two pieces of the ,
+pieces of gold

-Work them under the crossed area with your
+Work them through the crossed area with

 tweezers or pliers.
 Match the ends